mozilla/wp-add-to-homescreen/wp-add-to-homescreen/readme.txt

 == Change log ==

+= 0.3.0 =
+Relying on composer's autoload to manage plugin dependencies.

 = 0.2.0 =
 Fixed a case typo in a route which caused the plugin to not work.